The Best Budget Airlines in Europe for 2026

 Transavia, owned by Air France-KLM, shines on French and Dutch leisure routes out of Amsterdam and Paris Orly, and includes a larger cabin bag.
 Norwegian is the smart choice across Scandinavia and to Spain, with a generous free bag and a friendlier onboard feel.
 Eurowings, part of the Lufthansa Group, blankets Germany and Central Europe with slightly more comfort than the ultra-low-cost pack, though its basic fare is bare-bones.

-Want to know which of these is cheapest for your trip today?
-Pull up live fares and let the lowest price come to you.
+Want to know which of these is cheapest for your trip today, bag fees and all?
+Pull up live fares and let the lowest real price come to you.

 Should You Fly Ultra-Low-Cost?
 The Honest Trade-Offs

-Ultra-low-cost carriers are unbeatable on price, but the model is built on add-ons.
-Here is the straight pros and cons before you book.
+Ultra-low-cost carriers are unbeatable on price, but the model is built on add-ons — and that gate sizer in Bergamo is where the model makes its money.
+Here’s the straight pros and cons before you book.

 - Headline fares from 10-20 euros one-way